Sorry, you need to enable JavaScript to visit this website.

 Composition

 The Assembly consists of student representatives delegated by the Student Parliaments of the Serbian University.
 The Assembly have the President, the Vice-Presidents and the Secretary of the Assembly.
-The President, Vice-President and the Secretary of the Assembly are elected from the ranks of the Assembly.
+The President, Vice-President and the Secretary of the Assembly are elected from among the members of the Assembly.

 The President is elected by the Assembly for a period of two years.